A World of Opportunity

 GIS can help us to understand “where”, as well as “why” and “how” in a broad range of fields.
 Esri technology provides a platform for students to develop the GIS skills necessary to succeed in the 21st century workforce.

-The 4th biennial conference was held March 4-5, 2020, at Hart House, University of Toronto.
+Save the date!
+The 5th biennial conference will be held March 1, 2023, at Hart House, University of Toronto.

 Learn more about some of the tools available for use in education and research: